by Richard Abels

 rights, and revenues to whomever they wishes, often pocketing much of the money

-'Church,' much like happened with the 'state' with the passage of royal
+much like happened with the 'state' with the passage of royal prerogatives and

-prerogatives and rights into private hands.
-The idea of a universal Christian
+rights into private hands.
+The idea of a universal Christian community, the

-community, the Church, was all but lost.
-In early 11th-century charters the
+Church, was all but lost.
+In early 11th-century charters the term ecclesia

-term ecclesia invariably came to be associated with the actual buildings, the
+invariably came to be associated with the actual buildings, the churches.
+The

-churches.
-The result was a clergy not only dependent upon the patronage of
+result was a clergy not only dependent upon the patronage of powerful laymen

-powerful laymen but also often sharing their secular outlook.
-Priests usually
+but also often sharing their secular outlook.
+Priests usually married or had

-married or had concubines.
-Bishops were great nobles in their own right, the
+concubines.
+Bishops were great nobles in their own right, the lords of

 Even the princes of the church, the bishops, were appointed by laymen.
 Early medieval kings depended upon the support of a literate clergy for the administration of their realms.
 They also depended upon bishops and the greater abbots to support them with knights owed from their vast landed holdings.
 A bishop's role as defender of his city meant that he had to concern himself with military matters.
 Between 886 and 908 TEN German bishops fell in battle.
 In the year 1000 Bishop Bernard commanded forces of Emperor Otto III and fought with lance that contained nail of the true Cross.
 The admittedly unworthy Pope John XII in 960s fought as armed soldier to defend